Culture is king: How to move innovation online

 After adjusting to what innovating online looks and feels like, and what yields the best outcomes from teams, leaders realise that to achieve real, long term results with innovation they need two things: teams who know how to collaborate with purpose, and a culture that empowers them to get great results.

 For teams to learn new processes, embed new ways of working, and run projects that take their business forwards, they need tools specifically designed for the types of innovation work they are doing.
-Whilst a world of collaboration software and programs exist, organizations wanting to achieve real change with innovation are doing so by using technology created by experts in the field.
+While a world of collaboration software and programs exist, organizations wanting to achieve real change with innovation are doing so by using technology created by experts in the field.
 Whether they’re doing ethnographic research, idea crowdsourcing, design thinking, prototyping, or experimentation, teams – and especially those who are new to innovation – need tools that give them the structure required to achieve real impact with the task at hand.

 But knowing where to go to get the support they need to make innovation happen is only part of the answer.
 To get good outcomes, they need to be working within a culture that enables them to do their best work.
 There are many elements of a great, innovative culture, but here are four we’ve noticed are particularly important for remote teams:

-• Deep trust – With everybody working remotely, it’s vital that leaders trust teams to work effectively in their roles.
+• Deep trust – When working remotely, it’s vital that leaders trust teams to work effectively in their roles.
 Where organizations have felt most able to rely on teams to keep making a great contribution to innovation work – and indeed any project – they’ve taken the time to truly engage individuals with the organization’s wider vision and mission, creating a shared sense of purpose and motivation.
 Rather than trying to micromanage people virtually, teams work better when they know why they’re doing what they’re doing.
 Also, with everything documented online, it’s incredibly easy for teams to keep leaders up to speed with their projects and demonstrate ROI on innovation work.

 • Safe space – For innovation to work, people have to feel free to try ideas and prototypes out without fear of failure.
 Any innovation process is a learning curve for everybody involved, and the best outcomes happen when teams see iteration as the norm, and not a sign that they’re doing something wrong.